ORS-Consulting/ORS-openthermo/docs/Manual.md

     python -m pytest

 run from the root folder.
-In writing 33+ test should pass.

-For the package installed with pip navigate to the install directory `../site-packages/openthermo` and run:

-    python -m pytest

 ## Units of measure
 The SI unit system is adapted for this project.